MicrosoftDocs/powerbi-docs/powerbi-docs/sample-customer-profitability.md

 This sample is part of a series that illustrates how you can use Power BI with business-oriented data, reports and dashboards.
 This is real data from obviEnce ([www.obvience.com](http://www.obvience.com/)) that has been anonymized.

+## Prerequisites

+Before you can use the sample, you must first download it as a content pack, .pbix file, or Excel workbook.

-## Get the content pack for this sample
+### Get the content pack for this sample

 1. Open the Power BI service (app.powerbi.com) and log in.
 2. In the bottom left corner select **Get data**.